Scout Dog Unit K9 Roster

 The following Scout Dogs were members of the 212th MP Company (Sentry Dog), Scout Dog Unit during the Vietnam War.
-The K9's and their MP handlers worked side by side with the members of the combined 720th MP Battalion Ambush and Recon Squads in 1967 and early 1968, and B Company Ambush and Recon Platoon from 26 June 1968 through July 1970 in the 720th MP Battalion Tactical Area of Responsibility during Operation STABILIZE.
-They have the proud distinction of being the first and only Military Police Sentry Dog Unit in the history of the United States Army to be assigned a Scout Dog infantry mission.
-The only sad note to this proud history is that due to Army regulations at the time, all of these dedicated K9's were left behind when allied forces departed South Vietnam.
+The MP handlers and their K9's worked side by side with the members of the combined 720th MP Battalion Ambush and Recon Squads in 1967 and early 1968, and B Company Ambush and Recon Platoon from 26 June 1968 through July 1970 in the 720th MP Battalion Tactical Area of Responsibility in support of Operation STABILIZE.

-CLICK ON CAMERA ICONS FOR PHOTOGRAPHS OF THE K9"s
+CLICK ON CAMERA ICONS FOR ADDITIONAL PHOTOGRAPHS OF THE SCOUT DOG'S

 Duke